So you recently delivered your baby and want to get back into exercise.

-This is normal to have, as your uterus is evacuating whatever has been leftover from the pregnancy.
-In other words, it’s normal to experience some bleeding for up to 2 weeks after delivery.
+Lochia is normal; your uterus is evacuating everything left over from the pregnancy.
+In other words, it’s normal to experience bleeding for up to 6 weeks after delivery.

 Why?
 Because exercise leads to increased blood flow throughout your body.

 You already lose enough blood during the delivery.
-You don’t need to lose any more by exercising too soon.
+You don’t need to lose anymore by exercising too soon.

-You Can Increase The Risk Of Infection
+7. You Can Increase The Risk Of Infection

 Bacteria is everywhere!